VCU-CS-Capstone/cs-25-314-Chatbot-for-Undergraduate-CS/Status Reports/Status Report Fall Week 2.md

 ## 2) Milestones to be completed next week 3
    - Research topic
-   - Collect frequently asked undergrad frequently asked questions
+   - Collect undergrad frequently asked questions

 ## 3) Issues, problems or concerns 2
    - No issues to report